Anxiety is something that can be very tough to manage and requires a lot of attention.

 Don’t let the fact that you have anxiety stop you from doing the things you want to do and from pushing yourself to be a better (and less anxious) version of yourself.

-If you want some other super actionable tips and ideas for beating anxiety, you should check out my free anxiety handbook!
-It has lots of reminders and activities that will help you feel great, and there are journaling exercises and other activities that you can try to start beating your anxiety.
+If you want some other super actionable tips and ideas for beating anxiety, you should check out my self-care pages below!
+There are lots of reminders and activities that will help you feel great, and there are journaling exercises and other activities that you can try!

 I hope you guys enjoyed this post!
 Let me know in the comments if there is anything you would like me to talk about in terms of anxiety and fears.
 I’m going to start posting a lot more about overcoming fears, but if you guys have any suggestions, I would love to hear them!